Thinking about a zero down payment VA home mortgage? See what the new loan limit is in your area.

 The VA issues new loan limits each year, commonly tied to the Federal Housing Finance Agency (FHFA) home price index.
-The FHFA report for 2013 Q3 shows home prices rose 2.0% from Q2, and prices appreciated 8.4% from 2013.
-Here are some other significant FHFA home index details:
+The FHFA report for 2013 Q3 shows home prices rose 2.0% from Q2, and prices appreciated 8.4% from 2012.

 In general, VA loan limits follow these same trends as reported by FHFA.

 Like in the FHFA report, VA limits saw the most significant changes in California, New Jersey and New York where limits are up as much as $250,000 or more.
 On the flip side, Virginia high-cost counties are down throughout the state by as much as $150,000.

 Since the second quarter of 2011, home price indices have been reporting year-over-year increases.
-This year, the FHFA's report shows an increase every quarter so far, which may be a sign of a continuing housing market recovery.
+This year, the FHFA's report shows an average overall increase every quarter so far, which may be a sign of a continuing housing market recovery.

 The VA uses loan limits to determine the maximum loan amount for which the government will issue its VA home loan guarantee.
 Most purchases within the limit can be obtained without a down payment for qualified borrowers.
-Likely, loans exceeding the limit will require some cash down to cover the portion not backed by the government.
+Typically, loans exceeding the limit will require some cash down to cover the portion not backed by the government.
 Regardless of loan limit, an applicant will have to qualify for their specific loan based upon credit and income.

-To learn more about the VA loan limits in your neighborhood visit https://www.ifreedomdirect.com.
+To learn more about the VA loan limits in your neighborhood visit www.ifreedomdirect.com.